phoenixframework/phoenix/README.md

 end
 ```

-First thing to do is to implement the join function, like so :
+The first thing to do is to implement the join function to authorize sockets on this Channel's topic:

 ```elixir